-We went to the beach and sat in the sand.
-An endlessness shown at the horizon.
-The waves whispered toward our toes.
+We went to the beach and sat on the sand.
+Waves whispered toward our toes.
+The horizon had no end.
 The world of the dream stone seemed so vast.
-But it was an illusion.

 “I should tell you something,” I said.
 Seemed the right time for an awkward truth.
-“Uhh…you’re actually a bootleg program.”
+“You’re a bootleg program.”

 Zauri raised an eyebrow.
 Hers looked a bit snakier than my companionship program’s.
 “So that’s why this environment seems so odd.
 It’s like I wasn’t born to be here.”

 “I couldn’t afford to buy a new dream stone.
 And even if I did buy one, it’s illegal, so I’d be executed if found out.
-So instead, I had someone copy a lightblade training program onto the only dream stone I owned.
-Umm, the thing is…” My head got suddenly itchy.
+Instead, I had someone copy a lightblade training program onto the only dream stone I owned.
+Umm, the thing is…” My head itched.
 “Thing is, that dream stone had a companionship program on it.
-Aside from your blue hair – and maybe your eyebrows — you look exactly like her.”
+Aside from your blue hair — and maybe your eyebrows — you look exactly like her.”